Pro tempore: Judge pro tem

 In judicial courts, attorneys that volunteer in proceedings are called "judge pro tem" or judge pro tempore, though they may be paid in some circumstances.
 They typically have to meet some basic criteria to qualify, and often serve as neutrals or mediators in alternative dispute resolution processes.
 Among other things, they can also serve as masters and interim judges.

-Academic Leaders - President, Vice-president, Dean pro tem
+Academic leaders: president, vice-president, dean pro tem

 Universities sometimes appoint senior positions such as presidents, vice presidents or heads of faculties temporarily until ratified by a board of governors or senate committee.
 These positions are titled "President pro tempore", "Vice-President pro tempore" or "Dean pro tempore".

-In the US Congress
+Congress

+United States

 The President pro tempore of the United States Senate presides over the senate when the Vice President of the United States is unable to.
 These two roles were established in Article One, Section Three of the United States Constitution.
 The first to hold this position was John Langdon for four months in 1788; he also served in the same position for 13 months in 1792-93.

 The Speaker pro tempore of the United States House of Representatives was a position created after 2001, and the first to hold the position was Patrick McHenry in October 2023.

+Pro-cathedral

+A pro-cathedral is a church that temporarily serves as a cathedral — the 'pro' is an abbreviation of pro tempore.
+Perhaps the most notable example is St Mary's Cathedral, Dublin, Ireland, which had been a pro-cathedral from the Reformation until 2025.